Home

 effects.

-have several side effects, such as causing agitation (often accompanied by
+agitation (often accompanied by

-the opposite effect of causing lethargy.
+the opposite effect of lethargy.

 In a small number of cats it may cause